-7.1.3 Qt
+7.2.3 Qt

-There are bindings available for the Qt toolkit (PyQt) and for KDE (PyKDE).
-If you're writing open source software, you don't need to pay for PyQt, but if you want to write proprietary applications, you must buy a PyQt license from Riverbank Computing and (up to Qt 4.4; Qt 4.5 upwards is licensed under the LGPL license) a Qt license from Trolltech.
+There are bindings available for the Qt toolkit (using either PyQt or PySide) and for KDE (PyKDE).
+PyQt is currently more mature than PySide, but you must buy a PyQt license from Riverbank Computing if you want to write proprietary applications.
+PySide is free for all applications.

+Qt 4.5 upwards is licensed under the LGPL license; also, commercial licenses are available from Nokia.

-7.1.4 Gtk+
+7.2.4 Gtk+